TechDocsStudio/biel-docs/docs/installation/npm.md

 sidebar_label: NPM
 ---

-# Feedback widget for NPM projects
+# AI chatbot for NPM projects

 Here's a step-by-step guide to help you install Biel.ai in your project using NPM.